-Statistics on children, youth and families in Illinois from the Annie E. Casey Foundation and YMCA Metropolitan Chicago
+Statistics on children, youth and families in Connecticut from the Annie E. Casey Foundation and Connecticut Voices for Children

 Children without health insurance